punit-lohani/punit-lohani.github.io/_posts/2026-06-15-sql-order-of-execution.md

 ---
 layout: post
-title: "Statistical Significance Isn’t Enough"
+title: "SQL Order of Execution"
-category: Experimentation
+category: SQL
-read_time: 4 min read
+read_time: 2 min read
-summary: "A practical framework for deciding whether an A/B test result is a product win."
+summary: "A concise guide to the logical order in which SQL query clauses are evaluated."
 ---

-## What Is SQL Order of Execution?
+## What Is the SQL Order of Execution?

-SQL order of execution refers to the order in which the different clauses in the query are evaluated.
-It's worth understanding because the execution order is usually different from how we write the SQL queries.
-To take the most simple example, you might think that in the case of SELECT * FROM database, the SELECT is evaluated first, but really the order of execution starts with it’s the FROM clause.
+The SQL order of execution is the logical order in which a database evaluates the clauses in a query.
+It is worth understanding because this order differs from the order in which we write SQL.

+For example, in `SELECT * FROM database`, it may look as though `SELECT` is evaluated first.
+In practice, processing begins with the `FROM` clause, which identifies the source data.

-## Here is the SQL order of execution.
+## SQL Order of Execution

----
-FROM/JOIN: Specifies the tables from which to retrieve data.
+1. **`FROM` / `JOIN`**: Identifies the tables from which to retrieve data and combines them when necessary.
-WHERE: Filters the rows that meet the condition before grouping.
+2. **`WHERE`**: Filters rows before they are grouped.
-GROUP BY: Groups rows that share a property.
+3. **`GROUP BY`**: Groups rows that share a common value.
-HAVING: Filters groups based on conditions, applied after grouping.
+4. **`HAVING`**: Filters groups after grouping has occurred.
-SELECT: Specifies the columns to retrieve or calculate.
+5. **`SELECT`**: Specifies the columns or expressions to return.
-DISTINCT: Removes duplicate rows from the result set.
+6. **`DISTINCT`**: Removes duplicate rows from the result set.
-ORDER BY: Sorts the result set by specified columns.
+7. **`ORDER BY`**: Sorts the result set by the specified columns or expressions.
-LIMIT: Specifies the maximum number of rows to return.
+8. **`LIMIT`**: Sets the maximum number of rows to return.
-OFFSET: Specifies how many rows to skip before starting to return rows.
----
+9. **`OFFSET`**: Skips a specified number of rows before returning results.